rchlumsk/blackbirdcpp/README.md

 If you would like to work with the active development of Blackbird, please do so on a branch and coordinate with the Blackbird development team.

-Please contact us if you are developoing or trying out the program!
+Please contact us if you are developing or trying out the program!

 ## Windows Users